freenas/freenas-docs/userguide/storage.rst

 in a replication task make it possible to restrict when replication is allowed.
-These times can be set to only allow replication after business hours, or at other times when disk or network activity will not slow down other operations like snapshots or :ref:`Scrub Tasks`.
+These times can be set to only allow replication after business hours, or at other times when disk or network activity will not slow down other operations like snapshots or :ref:`Scrubs`.
 The default settings allow replication to occur at any time.

 These times control when replication task are allowed to start, but